gotrucker/trucker/README.md

 ?

 # Wishes for the future
+- Transactional consistency (each run of input/output should process a transaction in one go)
+- add possibility of multiple input tables on a truck (nice when you would repeat the same input/output.sql over and over again)
+- add only_columns and except_columns to truck.yml input section for performance improvement
 - When people use old__*, check if postgres tables are set to REPLICA IDENTITY FULL (or equivalent for other DBs).
 Show a decent error msg and exit if it's not
 - Use iterators instead of creating arrays from scratch for everything
+- Revamp streamer/backfill/reader interface to actually hide the reader call. no need for a common interface there since the Read() method doesn't need to be called by the truck at all...
+We could just have the Backfill(), Start(), and Stop() methods, with Read() being internally implemented.
+This could allow some advantages in using DB-specific functionality.
 - Integrate DuckDB as a library to allow having lots more input / output sources
 - Large tests with TPC-DS dataset and some gnarly scenarios